sorrawichYooboon/go-protocol-api-style/README.md

   It defines its own serialization (Protobuf), service definitions, streaming, and error handling.
 - gRPC **uses HTTP/2 as its transport protocol**.
   This means gRPC messages are sent over HTTP/2 connections, but gRPC defines its own message format and semantics.
-- **REST, SOAP, and GraphQL** use HTTP as both their transport and application protocol (i.e., they use HTTP's verbs and structure directly).
+- **REST and GraphQL** use HTTP as both their transport and application protocol (i.e., they use HTTP's verbs and structure directly).
 - **gRPC** sits “on top” of HTTP/2, using its features (multiplexing, streams), but all service/method definitions and data framing are handled by gRPC itself.
+- **SOAP** also uses HTTP as a transport but relies heavily on XML and its own set of standards for message formatting and processing.

 **Analogy:**
 Think of HTTP/2 as a highway—REST, SOAP, and GraphQL are cars using the road’s rules directly, while gRPC is a special train running its own schedule and cargo system but traveling on the same tracks.